• Skip to primary navigation

 Do I have to make it from scratch using a whole chicken?

-While I highly recommend using a whole chicken, no, you do not have to make it completely from scratch.
+While I highly recommend using a whole chicken, no, you do not have to make it entirely from scratch.
 Feel free to use shredded or leftover chicken and store-bought broth.

 How to get a clear broth

-While the chicken bone broth won't be completely transparent, there are a few tricks to keep the broth clearer:
+While the bone broth won't be completely transparent, here are a few tricks I've found to keep the broth clearer:

 • Gently simmer (don't boil!) the chicken.
 There should be steam coming up and the water should be slightly moving, but not boiling.